 “At RS, we have a comprehensive range of stock

-and work with our customers to deliver critical parts as quickly as possible,” says Cruise.
+and work with our customers to deliver critical parts as quickly as possible,” says Wynne.
 “In this industry you often have remote sites where an engineer is out in a van and needs spares, so we look to get those parts to the right person when and where they need them.”

 Dealing with the ordering process is only part of MRO.
 Another major saving that companies could make is around how they hold parts and then distribute them internally.
-Cruise explains: “Many companies hold huge amounts of parts internally that they distribute themselves.
+Wynne explains: “Many companies hold huge amounts of parts internally that they distribute themselves.
 This is something that really needs to be challenged because it’s an unnecessary cost that could bring little or no benefit, yet it’s common practice across the industry.

 “Incredibly, it can take up to a week for some companies to get a replacement part via their own internal distribution system.
 The fact is that a large supplier such as RS can get these parts out, often in a day and direct to the site.
 This saves the organisation money on storing parts they’re not using and on the cost of getting those parts to engineers.”

-“Historically, when utilities companies were publicly owned, they were renowned for inefficiency, particularly when it came to ordering parts,” says Cruise.
+“Historically, when utilities companies were publicly owned, they were renowned for inefficiency, particularly when it came to ordering parts,” says Wynne.
 “Thankfully, privately owned businesses are much better run and have invested in business software to manage their operations.
 However, it’s important that when it comes to choosing suppliers, businesses work with companies that are able to integrate into those systems.

-“At RS, we have a strong reputation for our source to pay ability, where we can reduce the time and inefficiencies involved in ordering parts – this is really important because most MRO distress purchases are around the £100 mark, but with an inefficient source to pay system you could come close to spending that much in the ordering process, effectively doubling the cost of every transaction
+“At RS, we have a strong reputation for our source to pay ability, where we can reduce the time and inefficiencies involved in ordering parts.
+This is really important because most MRO distress purchases are around the £100 mark, but with an inefficient source to pay system you could come close to spending that much in the ordering process, effectively doubling the cost of every transaction